-Each RAID level has its pros and cons based on the application you use it for (Note: Refer to RAID level Quick Reference)
+Each RAID level has its pros and cons based on the application you use it for.

-Array Name: the name that will be displayed in Logical Device Information (Default: RAID<level><array number>)
+Array Name: the name that will be displayed in Logical Device Information (Default: RAID\<level>\<array number>)

 Initialization Method:

 Initialization of a disk sets all data bits to 0, essentially clearing all the data on the drive.
 It is important to initialize disks as previous data physically stored on the drive may interfere with new data.